 The Pupil Support Team (PST).
-The PST is made up of the Head teacher – Mr Corfield, Deputy Head teacher – Miss Strachan, SEND Co-Ordinator – Miss Thurston, Pupil Premium manager - Mrs Marshall, Pupil Family Support Worker (PFSW) – Mrs Helm and the Teacher in charge of English as an Additional Language – Mrs Jhass.
+The PST is made up of the acting Head teacher – Miss Strachan, Inclusions Manager/SEND Co-Ordinator – Miss Thurston, Pupil Family Support Worker (PFSW) – Mrs Helm and the Teacher in charge of English as an Additional Language – Mrs Jhass.
 Together we aim to meet the needs of the whole child.
 Between us we can consider many forms of support including peer mentoring, adult mentoring, social skills groups and buddy systems.
 If we feel that we are unable to meet the well being of the child through school alone we do have access to many outside agencies and support, including play therapy and family support.

 What specialist services and expertise are available at or accessed by the school?

 As a school we have direct access to many services.
-We buy in to traded services which allow us the expert advice and support of an experienced member of behaviour support services and we have collaborated with other local schools to employ a shared school speech and language therapist.
-We also have allocated core time from an educational psychologist and a school nurse both linked to our school.
-An Educational Psychologist is allocated to each school.
-He/she would normally only work directly with pupils who needs are felt to be quite considerable and have not responded well to the interventions previously put in place for them.
+We buy in to traded services which allow us the expert advice and support of an experienced member of behaviour support services and we have collaborated with our partner schools within the academy trust to employ a shared school Educational Psychologist (EP).
+We buy in to traded services for a Speech And Language Therapist (SALT) This is in addition to allocated core time from the Educational Psychologist and a school nurse both linked to our school.
+An Educational Psychologist would normally only work directly with pupils whose needs are felt to be quite considerable and have not responded well to the interventions previously put in place for them.
 This involvement is generally planned at the ISR (In School Review).These are meetings held three times a year between school staff and where appropriate, other professionals.
 The aim of an ISR is to gain an understanding of and try to resolve a pupil’s difficulties.
 In order to help understand the pupil’s educational needs better, the psychologist will generally meet with the parent and give feedback after the assessment has been completed.
 He/she will offer advice to the school and parent/carers on how to best support the pupil in order to take their learning forward.

-There are many external agencies that are not directly linked to the school that we access including; play therapy, parental support, Learning Support Services, CAST (Child & Adolescent Support Team), CAMHS (Child & Adolescent Mental Health Service) and many more.
+There are many external agencies that are not directly linked to the school that we access including; play therapy, local paediatricians, parental support, Learning Support Services, CAST (Child & Adolescent Support Team) and many more.
 Our experienced PST will be happy to give advice and guidance on which agency will help to meet your child’s needs in the best way.

 What training are the staff supporting children and young people with SEND having or have had?

-Our SENCo is highly qualified with many years experience in the role.
-Alongside this many training sessions have been undertaken by members of staff including Speech and Language, Dyspraxia support, EAL support, Team Teach (ASD support), emotional well being, positive handling, first aid and many more.
+Our SENDCo has successfully completed the National Award for SEN Coordination.
+The programme ensures SENDCOs have the nationally recognised qualification and a high level of knowledge and skill, as required to lead the development of policy and practice for SEND in school.
+Alongside this many training sessions have been undertaken by various members of staff including Speech and Language, Dyspraxia support, EAL support, Team Teach (ASD support), emotional well being, positive handling, first aid and many more.
 It is a part of the annual appraisal system to ensure that staff are trained to meet the needs of the pupils and keep up to date with changes in legislation.